Defining and Using Classes

 in other languages.

 Properties A property contains data for an instance of the class.
 Properties are useful only in object classes

 Class queries A class query defines an SQL query that can be used by the class and specifies a class to use as a container for the query.
 Often (but not necessarily), you define class queries in a persistent class, to perform queries on the stored data for that class.
 You can, however, define class queries in any class.

-XData blocks An XData block is a well-formed XML document within the class, typically for use by a method in the class.
+XData blocks An XData block is a named unit of data defined within the class, typically for use by a method in the class.
 These have many possible applications.

 Projections A class projection provides a way to extend the behavior of the class compiler.